sinamics/ztnet/docs/ztnet/docs/Installation/debian_11.md

 ### Monitoring Service Status
 To check the status of the `ztnet` service, run the following command:

-### Monitoring Service Status
-To check the status of the `ztnet` service, run the following command:

 ```bash
 sudo systemctl status ztnet
 ```